chwenjun225/ViCa/README.md

-# Decode barcode image using YOLOv8 and REAL-ESRGAN
+# Image processing with Yolov8 and Real-ESRGan

 The machine learning system integrated Object Detection and Image Super-Resolution to decode barcode images for real-time video processing for Industrial Applications 🚀🚀🚀